-Matt James Weighs In on Whether Katie Thurston Should Be the Next Bachelorette: 'She's Bold'
+Matt James Weighs in on Whether Katie Thurston Should Be the Next Bachelorette: 'She's Bold'

 Thurston, a bank marketing manager from Renton, Washington, made a splash by introducing herself with a vibrator on night one, also emerging as a fierce advocate against bullying in the house during James' season.

-And despite rumors that she could be the next Bachelorette, Bachelor Nation's Chris Harrison recently told Extra that as far as he knows, Thurston hasn't been picked.
+And despite rumors that she could be the next Bachelorette, franchise host Chris Harrison recently told Extra that as far as he knows, the next female lead hasn't been selected yet.

-"I promise you this: If we named her the next Bachelorette, I was not there," said the longtime franchise host.
+"I promise you this: If we named her the next Bachelorette, I was not there," he said.
 "We did not name her or anybody the next Bachelorette during the Women Tell All special.
 And in fact, we didn't even talk about who was the next Bachelorette ... unless they started taping in the middle of the night after I left."

 "So as far as I know, nobody has been named the Bachelorette.
 And I promise you this, it will not be a part of the Tell All special at all," continued Harrison, 49, adding that a "large debate" about who could be the next female lead is still going.